orchetect/MIDIKit/Sources/MIDIKitIO/MIDIKitIO.docc/MIDIKitIO-SwiftUI-and-Combine-Features.md

 ## ObservableObject

-``ObservableObjectMIDIManager`` is a ``MIDIManager`` subclass that makes several instance properties that observable in a SwiftUI or Combine context.
+``ObservableObjectMIDIManager`` is a ``MIDIManager`` subclass that makes several instance properties observable in a SwiftUI or Combine context.

 This can be useful in updating user interface displaying a list of MIDI endpoints updated in real-time as they are added or removed from the system.